Hello everyone!

 - Availability options: Leave as "No infrastructure redundancy required".

-- Security type: Leave "Standard".
+- Security type: Leave as "Standard".

-- Image: Search and select "Debian 12 (Bookworm)".
+- Image: Search for and select "Debian 12 (Bookworm)".

 - Size: Choose a size that meets your needs.
 For testing, a